EyobAshenaki/alx-journey/0x00-shell_basics/README.md

-'101-clean_emacs' script deletes all files in the curret working directory that end with the character '~' '102-tree' script creates the directories 'welcome' 'welcome/to' 'welcome/to/school' in the current directory '103-commas' script lists all the files and directories of the current directory, separated by commas and directory names should end with a slash
+'101-clean_emacs' script deletes all files in the curret working directory that end with the character '~' '102-tree' script creates the directories 'welcome' 'welcome/to' 'welcome/to/school' in the current directory '103-commas' script lists all the files and directories of the current directory, separated by commas and directory names should end with a slash created a magic file 'school.mgc' that can be used with the command 'file' to detect 'School' data files.
+'School' data files always contain the string 'SCHOOL' at offset 0.